xtdb/xtdb/docs/mvp.md

 The business time is optional and defaults to transaction time, which is taken from the Kafka log.
-CRUX currently writes into the past at a single point, so to overwrite several versions or a range in time, submitting several operations are needed.
+CRUX currently writes into the past at a single point, so to overwrite several versions or a range in time, submitting a transaction containing several operations is needed.
 Eviction works a bit differently, and all versions at or before the provided business time are evicted.

 The hashes are the SHA-1 content hash of the documents.
-CRUX uses an attribute `:crux.db/id` on the documents that is assumed to line up with the id it is submitted under.
+CRUX uses an attribute `:crux.db/id` on the documents that has to line up with the id it is submitted under.
 Hence, a document looks like this:

 ```clj
 {:crux.db/id :http://dbpedia.org/resource/Pablo_Picasso